chomnr/blog/content/blog/cloud-vs-bare-metal.md

 Cloud usually seems more affordable at first, but that changes quickly especially once you start adding additional services.
 The bill can add up fast.

-I haven’t run a large operation on either platform, so this is mostly speculation, but the cost difference becomes obvious when you compare long-term usage.
+I haven’t run a large operation on either the cloud or bare-metal, so this is mostly speculation, but the cost difference becomes obvious when you compare long-term usage.